Today I decided to do a test of one of the most popular turntables nowadays in a new Audio Technica AT-LP60X Review article.

 Contents

 The Audio-Technica AT-LP60 turntable is a budget-friendly option for those looking to enjoy their vinyl records without breaking the bank.
-This fully automatic turntable is designed with ease of use in mind, featuring start and stop buttons and a belt-drive design that turns an aluminum platter.
-In terms of design, Audio-Technica has opted for something with personality, standing out from the typical monochromatic slab look of other audio equipment manufacturers.
-Additionally, the AT-LP60 comes with a built-in phono preamplifier and a user-replaceable stylus, making it a versatile option for vinyl enthusiasts of all levels.
-For those who prioritize wireless capabilities, the AT-LP60-BT model allows for the wireless transmission of audio to a nearby Bluetooth speaker.
-In this review, we will dive deeper into the scope of delivery, materials and design, sound test, and differences between various models of the Audio-Technica AT-LP60 turntable, before concluding its overall performance and value.
+Designed for ease of use, this fully automatic turntable features start and stop buttons and a belt-drive design that turns an aluminum platter.
+Audio-Technica has given the AT-LP60 a distinctive look, standing out from the typical monochromatic designs of other audio equipment.
+It also comes with a built-in phono preamplifier and a user-replaceable stylus, making it a versatile choice for vinyl enthusiasts at any level.
+For those who prefer wireless capabilities, the AT-LP60-BT model allows for wireless audio transmission to a nearby Bluetooth speaker.
+In this review, I’ll dive deeper into the scope of delivery, materials and design, sound test, and the differences between various models of the Audio-Technica AT-LP60 turntable, before concluding its overall performance and value.

 NOTICE: Audio Technica AT-LP60 is a discontinued model replaced by Audio Technica AT-LP60X.
 So, in a further text, I will refer only to the Audio Technica AT-LP60X model.